 We urge local caution when shooting woodcock flighting from woodland at dusk owing to a higher risk of overshooting.

 We are currently conducting research to better understand the effect of cold weather on woodcock.
-However, every effort should be made to reduce additional mortality when woodcock are at higher risk of starvation and predation during cold spells.
+However, every effort should be made to reduce additional mortality when woodcock are at higher risk of starvation and predation during freezing spells.
 We are aware that most shoots stop shooting woodcock before a statutory cold weather suspension comes into force after 13 days.
-Our current advice is that woodcock shooting should stop with the onset of lying snow or after seven days with daily temperatures below 0°C, and that birds should be given a chance to recover for at least a week following such weather.
+Our current advice is that shooters should stop shooting woodcock after four days of frozen conditions and allow the birds at least seven days to recover after the end of the cold period before shooting recommences.

 1 Woodcock have historically never bred regularly in Cornwall, Pembrokeshire or the Outer Hebrides and hence, in mild weather, shooting should only affect migrants.
 Devon, Somerset, Carmarthenshire, Ceredigion and Anglesey have supported only very low and localised numbers of breeding woodcock in the last 50 years and the risk of shooting to residents in these counties is currently low.
 Very few woodcock currently breed in Galway and Mayo, but the species bred far more widely in these counties until 20-30 years ago.